 Following the 2020 election, a new White House administration is looking to make some significant changes.
 While Medicare is currently available for people age 65 and older, President Joe Biden has supported lowering the qualifying age for Medicare coverage to under 65 as an optional enrollment.

 Reducing prescription drug prices under Medicare is another possible change.
 Biden will be trying to work with Congress to change a law that prohibits the federal government from negotiating drug prices and they are also looking to allow people to buy medications from other countries.

 How do I know if I’m HSA-eligible?

-One of the big advantages of HSA plans is you don’t have to be employed to open an account.
-However, whether through an employer plan or as an individual, you must meet the following criteria in order to participate in an HSA:
+Whether through an employer plan or as an individual, you must meet the following criteria to enroll in and contribute to an HSA:

 - Cannot have coverage under any other non-HDHP health plan (certain exceptions apply)